Related guidance:

 Antidepressants, serotonin and noradrenaline re-uptake inhibitorsAdvise patients that naltrexone/bupropion has been associated with adverse reactions such as dizziness or somnolence, which can affect ability to drive, operate machinery, or perform dangerous tasks.
 Advise patients not to drive if they suspect their ability may be impaired.
 See MHRA (August 2019) for Naltrexone/bupropion: risk of adverse reactions that could affect ability to drive.

-NHS Somerset classify Naltrexone / Bupropion as Black (not recommended) for managing overweight and obesity as per Traffic light guidance.
+NHS Somerset classify Naltrexone / Bupropion as not recommended for managing overweight and obesity as per Traffic light guidance.